i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/installation/setup-central-poller/network-configuration.md

 :::caution

-Before you start, plese be carefull to meet the technical requirement (see [Technical Information](../before-you-start/technical-information.md))
+Before you start, please be careful to meet the technical requirement (see [Technical Information](../before-you-start/technical-information.md))

 :::